London, Ontario: Art

 London artists Jack Chambers and Greg Curnoe co-founded The Forest City Gallery in 1973 and the Canadian Artists' Representation society in 1968.
 Museum London, the city's central Art Gallery, was established in 1940 (initially operated from the London Public Library, until 1980, when Canadian architect Raymond Moriyama was commissioned to design its current home at the forks of the Thames River).
 London is also home to the Museum of Ontario Archaeology, owned and operated by Western University; it is Canada's only ongoing excavation and partial reconstruction of a prehistoric village—in this case, a Neutral Nation village.
 The Royal Canadian Regiment Museum is a military museum at Wolseley Barracks (a Canadian former Forces Base in the city's Carling neighbourhood).
 The Secrets of Radar Museum was opened at Parkwood Hospital in 2003, and tells the story of the more than 6,000 Canadian World War II veterans who were recruited into a top-secret project during World War II involving radar.
 The London Regional Children's Museum in South London provides hands-on learning experiences for children and was one of the first children's museums established in Canada.
 The Canadian Medical Hall of Fame has its headquarters in downtown London and features a medical history museum.

 Eldon House is the former residence of the prominent Harris Family and oldest surviving such building in London.
 The entire property was donated to the city of London in 1959 and is now a heritage site.
 An Ontario Historical Plaque was erected by the province to commemorate The Eldon House's role in Ontario's heritage.
-The Banting House National Historic Site of Canada is the house where Frederick Banting developed the ideas that led to the discovery of insulin.
-Banting lived and practised in London for ten months, from July 1920 to May 1921.
-London is also the site of the Flame of Hope, which is intended to burn until a cure for diabetes is discovered.

 In addition to Museum London and The Forest City Gallery, London is also home to a number of other galleries and art spaces, including the McIntosh Gallery at Western University, TAP Centre for Creativity, and various smaller galleries such as the Thielsen Gallery, the Westland Gallery, the Michael Gibson Gallery, the Jonathon Bancroft-Snell Gallery, The Art Exchange, Strand Fine Art and others.
 London also hosts an annual Nuit Blanche every June.